DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 ---
-page_title: Signing off your list of trainees for the initial teacher training census 2023 to 2024
+page_title: Signing off your list of trainees for the initial teacher training census
-title: Signing off your list of trainees for the initial teacher training census 2023 to 2024
+title: Signing off your list of trainees for the initial teacher training census
 ---

-Each year you need to sign off your list of trainee teachers in Register for the 2023 to 2024 academic year.
+Each year you need to sign off your list of trainee teachers in Register.
+You must now sign off trainee data for the 2023 to 2024 academic year.

 ## Why the census sign-off is important